Reggae Owes Me Money: Background

-The Ragga Twins, consisting of brothers David and Trevor Destouche, known as Deman Rockers and Flinty Badman respectively, began as MCs for Unity, a leading sound system in London.
+The Ragga Twins, consisting of brothers David and Trevor Destouche – known as Deman Rockers and Flinty Badman respectively, – began as MCs for Unity, a leading sound system in London.
 Throughout the 1980s, they separately released music on the soundsystem's Unity label, making digital dancehall music similar in style to labelmate King Jammy.
 The brothers stayed faithful to the label by turning down offers from other record companies to do "voice things".
 Nonetheless, they both left decided to leave Unity while at the Shinolas club in Hackney on New Year's Day 1990.
 The brothers felt that they had spent the 1980s "not going anywhere" and "not being brought into a studio."
 As a musician, Rockers wanted his music to be available for others to buy, but they felt there was little opportunity.
 He recalled: "I remember we played against Coxsone, and one of those guys told me if I was on their system I'd be in the studio every week!
 It was an easy decision to leave Unity and seek new opportunities.
 It was essential we left."

-The brothers met Hackney-based breakbeat hardcore duo Shut Up and Dance, who also ran the label of the same name, when the latter duo contacted Deman Rockers to ask if they could sample his voice.
+The brothers met Hackney-based breakbeat hardcore duo Shut Up & Dance, who also ran the label of the same name, when the latter duo contacted Deman Rockers to ask if they could sample his voice.
 The brothers had been signed to Unity as solo acts, but Shut Up & Dance suggested they sign them as a duo.
 Rockers later said that "SUAD have come up with a lot of great things, trust me, but this was perhaps their greatest achievement, getting us together as an act."
-Shut Up and Dance, and their productions for the label, were known for the infusion of hip hop into house music with sped up hip hop beats and reggae-esque basslines, alongside unlicensed samples and sound effects, resulting in a dark style of hardcore music popular in British illegal raves around 1990.
+Shut Up & Dance, and their productions for the label, were known for the infusion of hip hop into house music with sped up hip hop beats and reggae-esque basslines, alongside unlicensed samples and sound effects, resulting in a dark style of hardcore music popular in British illegal raves around 1990.
 By producing the Ragga Twins, the styles of both acts merged and introduced a "new, streetwise sound" to British raves.
 This marked a transition for the Ragga Twins from reggae soundsystems to hardcore and acid house parties where, previously unbeknown to the brothers, they had been revered since the late 1980s.